AllAboutEE/Arduino-JPEGCamera-Library/README.md

 # Arduino-JPEGCamera-Library
-A driver library for the LinkSprite JPEG Color Camera
+A driver library for the LinkSprite JPEG Color Camera.
+Originall created by SparkFun electronics and updated by AllAboutEE to work with the latest Arduino libraries e.g. SD.h, SoftwareSerial.h, File.h

 Hardware Used:
 * SeeedStudio SD Card Shield V4.2 http://www.seeedstudio.com/depot/SD-Card-Shield-V4-p-1381.html